Uproargg/destiny-php/README.md

 ```

 Once you retrieved a character from the collection you will be working with an object of type \Destiny\Game\Character
 which does not really have any major methods.
-It also has the static ``makeTypeWord`` method, which again, is mostly for
-internal use.

 The character class does however allow accessing all of the characters important data.
 It will be expanded in the the future,
 but right now this includes all general data as well as the [Inventory](#inventory).